patrickjane/hss-skill/README.md

 #### `language` (mandatory)

 A four-letter code string determining your skill's default language.
+When the skill supports more than one language, this property shall be an array (e.g. `["de_DE", "en_GB"]`).

 ## Base class